lixxu/sanic-jinja2/README.md

 If you want to use flash and get_flashed_messages, you need setup session first

 Currently, app and request are hooked into jinja templates, thus you can use them in template directly.

+And, from version 0.3.0 enable_async is default to True.
+If you need sync functions, use jinja.render_sync, jinja.render_string_sync
 ```